The Paleo Guide

 Your body doesn't work without macronutrients.

-You probably don't think about this often, and when you read it, it's not going to strike you as anything groundbreaking.
+You probably don't think about this often, and when you read it, it won't strike you as anything groundbreaking.

-I think we all need this reminder from time to time.
-If we remember that our body would stop working if we went without carbs, protein and fat, it might remind us just how important calories are to life.
+We all need this reminder from time to time.
+If we remember that our body would stop working if we went without carbs, protein, and fat, it might remind us just how essential calories are to life.

-Then, maybe/hopefully, we'll think about and respect the calories we choose to keep us alive.
+Then, we'll consider and respect the calories we choose to keep us alive.

-Then (hopefully) we'll think about how calories come in different shapes, sizes, and flavors, and how different calories make us feel different ways.
+Then we'll think about how calories come in different shapes, sizes, and flavors and how additional calories make us feel differently.

-For example, when you eat certain foods—especially if you overeat them—you may end up feeling bloated, stuffed, sick.
+For example, when you eat certain foods—especially if you overeat them—you may feel bloated, stuffed, and sick.

 Now that I have you thinking about calories, let's look at how this little form of digestible energy—the kcal—interacts with your human body.